Who is eligble for the COVID-19 vaccine?

 16 and 17 year olds

-Young people aged 16 and 17 can now get their COVID-19 vaccination - they can walk-in to a local vaccine site.
+Young people aged 16 and 17 can now get their COVID-19 vaccination - they can walk-in to a local vaccine site or book through the National Booking System online.
 All vaccine sites and who can attend are listed on this page.
 Parental consent will not be required to be vaccinated.

 12 to 15 year olds